15 Uses of Gold

 Gold is one of the most sought-after and widely used commodities on the planet.
 The fact that it does not tarnish and is so easily shaped makes it perfect for use in all kinds of applications.
-It also has many other beneficial properties such as its attractive natural sparkle, and the fact that it’s a great natural conductor of electricity.
+It also has many other beneficial properties such as its attractive natural sparkle, and the fact that it’s a great natural conductor of electricity, highlighting the importance of gold across a range of aspects.
 Here are 15 different uses for gold in the modern world.

 When most people picture gold, they envision a sparkling necklace or diamond embedded engagement ring.
 In fact, most of the world’s gold consumption is used in the production of jewellery.
 Figures estimate that around 52% of the world’s total production of gold is used exclusively by the jewellery industry with countries such as India and China continuing to fuel this massive demand.

 After jewellery, the most common use for gold is in coinage.
 Due to its rarity gold has long been used as a form of currency and people were using gold coins as far back as 6000 years ago.
 At one stage many of the world’s currencies were fixed to a gold standard which was set at the price per ounce.
-Whilst we don’t use gold to make money anymore, it is still used in to make bullion coins, and it is estimated that around 10% of the world’s gold is used in coinage or in the financial stores of government.
+Whilst we don’t use gold to make money anymore, it is still used to make bullion coins (e.g. Gold Sovereigns and Gold Britannias), and it is estimated that around 10% of the world’s gold is used in coinage or in financial stores of government.

 Gold has played an important role in the dental industry for nearly 3000 years, and is often used in crowns, fillings and bridgework.
 Gold is non-toxic and can be placed in contact with the body without causing harm.
 The fact that it is also such a durable metal and doesn’t corrode in the mouth makes it perfect for use in dental treatment.

-Gold has been used to treat a variety of medical conditions since around 2500 BC.
+The unique properties and uses of gold has meant it’s been used to treat a variety of medical conditions since around 2500 BC.
 Chinese physicians originally used pure gold to treat conditions such as smallpox and skin ulcers.
 The ancient Romans also used gold salves to treat a variety of skin problems.
-Today gold is still used in medicinal treatments, particularly the treatment of inflammatory conditions such as arthritis, where injections of gold solution are sometimes administered in particularly severe cases.
+Today gold is still used in medicinal treatments, particularly the treatment of inflammatory conditions such as arthritis, where injections of a gold solution are sometimes administered in particularly severe cases.
 Since gold is very resistant to bacteria and non-toxic, it is also frequently used in bodily implants where there may be a risk of infection, such as inner ear implants.

 Not many people know this, but gold can be found in the electronics of every single mobile device in the world.
 Research carried out by the World Gold Council, discovered that a single phone can contain up to 50 milligrams of gold.
 This may not seem like a lot but when you consider the number of mobile phone’s there are in the world, it all adds up to a pretty impressive amount of gold.

-Gold ink is becoming increasingly popular with printing companies since photos printed in gold can produce high quality and longer lasting images.
+Gold ink is becoming increasingly popular with printing companies since photos printed in gold can produce high quality and long-lasting images.
 CD’s and DVD’s that have been coated in printed gold can also resist scratches and last longer.